Taskbird/creator-community/README.md

-Are you an expert in a particular area of the cleaning industry?
-You can get paid for your expertise and knowledge by writing blogs and creating video content in the Taskbird community.
+Are you an expert within the cleaning industry?
+Join our Writer’s Community to get paid for creating original blog content and videos related to all things cleaning.

-Taskbird Community content is a place to share your knowledge with the community, build your reputation, and get paid for your efforts.

 # How it works